 At first, it appeared that BlueKeep could be used as a self-spreading worm similar to the 2017 WannaCry attacks.
 However, it has been discovered that BlueKeep is being used to mine cryptocurrency remotely on PCs around the world without the user ever knowing.
 This is more commonly referred to as ‘crypto-jacking’.

-Devices running the affected versions of Windows can potentially be protected from BlueKeep by downloading the patch update released by Microsoft.
+Devices running the affected versions of Windows can potentially be protected from the BlueKeep exploit by downloading the patch update released by Microsoft.

 In this instance, Microsoft was able to detect the exploit early on and subsequently release a patch.